88-degrees/Book-of-Changes/appendix02s2.md

 'The friends' in paragraph 5 are the subjects of the second line, the correlate of 5, and also of the two other lines of the lower trigram.

-Sû Shih (A. D. 1036-1101) remarks on paragraph 6 that by 'the inside,' and 'the noble,' we are to understand the subject of line 5.
+[Sū Shì](https://en.wikipedia.org/wiki/Su_Shi) (A. D. 1036-1101) remarks on paragraph 6 that by 'the inside,' and 'the noble,' we are to understand the subject of line 5.

 <a name="fn_229"></a>[317:XL](#fr_229) It is a common saying that thunder and rain clear the atmosphere, and a feeling of oppression is relieved.
 The last paragraph of [Appendix I](appendix01s1.md#fn_154), however, leads us to understand the Symbolism of the phenomena of spring.
 The application seems to refer to the gentle policy of a conqueror forward to forgive the opposition of those who offer no more resistance.